-AGREEMENT WITH POWER NICKEL
+AGREEMENT WITH POWER METALLIC MINES INC.

-On December 22, 2020, the Corporation signed an agreement with Power Nickel to option up to 80% of the Nisk Property, in Québec's Eeyou Istchee James Bay territory in Québec.
+On December 22, 2020, the Corporation signed an agreement with Power Metallic Mines Inc. which grant Power Metallic Mines Inc. the right to acquire an interest up to 80% of the Nisk Property, in Québec's Eeyou Istchee James Bay territory in Québec.

-On July 17, 2023, Power Nickel Inc. sent a notice to the Corporation confirming the exercise of the first option, earning an initial 50% interest in the Nisk property.
-To acquire this 50% interest, Power Nickel made a cash payment of \$500,000, issued 12,051,770 Power Nickel shares to the Corporation and incurred \$2.800,000 in exploration expenditures on the Nisk property.
+On July 17, 2023, Power Metallic Mines Inc. sent a notice to the Corporation confirming the exercise of the first option, earning an initial 50% interest in the Nisk property.
+To acquire this 50% interest, Power Metallic Mines Inc. made a cash payment of \$500,000, issued 12,051,770 Power Metallic Mines Inc. shares to the Corporation and incurred \$2,800,000 in exploration expenditures on the Nisk property.

-On March 21, 2024, Power Nickel informed the Corporation that it had completed a resource estimate and commitment to fund additional exploration work on the Nisk property, and proceeded to the exercise of the second option under the option agreement signed on December 22, 2020, to earn an 80% interest in the property.
+On March 21, 2024, Power Metallic Mines Inc. informed the Corporation that it had completed a resource estimate and commitment to fund additional exploration work on the Nisk property, and proceeded to the exercise of the second option under the option agreement signed on December 22, 2020, to earn an 80% interest in the property.
 As a result, and in accordance with the option agreement, the parties have formed a joint venture in which Critical Elements holds a 20% interest.